PaddlePaddle/PaddleCloud/doc/run_on_minikube.md

 current-datacenter: testpcloud
 ```

-You can use PaddleCloud command line now.
+You can use PaddlePaddle Cloud command line now.

 ## FAQ